maheshsabnis/Blazmeanbatch3/reactjsapp/readme.md

             - Used tgo refer HTML element for Data Read/Write operations
             - May br deprecated in future
     - We can create custom hooks
+- The Application Compilation and Execution
+  - create-react-app CLI
+    - This will internally use 'WebPack' module loader and bundler to perform following
+      - Load the index.js
+        - Read index.js for all 'imports'
+        - All imported resources (.js, .css, etc.) will be loaded using
+          - file-loader (load .js and .css files)
+          - style-loader and css-loader
+            - Compile the .css and style files
+            - All styles will be loaded in output build using JS objects for CSS
+        - All the dependencies imported in index.js will be compiled and merged into 'main.chunk.js'
+        - bundle.js
+          - Transpilation and merging of Standard React libraries into a single file
+        - vendors~main.chunk.js the final Build of the Application loaded and executed in browser

 - Routing
 - Hight-Order-Component
 - Error Handling